Bachelor of Science in Nursing (ADN-BSN)

 - Eligible for undergraduate or post-baccalaureate admission to the University.

-- A nursing prerequisite GPA of 3.0 or higher at the time of the School of Nursing supplemental application.
+- A nursing prerequisite GPA of 3.0 or better at the time of the School of Nursing supplemental application.

-- All nursing prerequisites completed with a minimum grade of C.
+- All nursing prerequisites completed with a grade of C or better.

 - Must be a California resident or be eligible for in-state tuition.

 - Must be an incoming ADN student of College of San Mateo or City College of San Francisco

 - Alumni of the College of San Mateo ADN Program or alumni of the City College of San Francisco may apply on a space available basis.